Kim Kardashian settles with SEC over crypto promotion

 While Kardashian is well known for reality TV, currently appearing on “The Kardashians” on hulu, she is also a successful businesswoman.
 Her brands include SKIMS, which has shapewear, loungewear and other products, and a skincare line called SKKN.

-Cryptocurrency is facing increasing attention from Congress.
-The latest bipartisan proposal came in August from Sens.
-Debbie Stabenow, D-Mich., and John Boozman, R-Ark.
-It would hand the regulatory authority over Bitcoin and Ether to the Commodities Futures Trading Commission.
+Cryptocurrency has attracted increasing attention from Congress.
+A bipartisan proposal last month would hand the regulatory authority over Bitcoin and Ether, two popular cryptocurrencies, to the Commodities Futures Trading Commission after wild swings in crypto valuations, dozens of scams and hundreds of billions of dollars gained and lost.

-Bills proposed by other members of Congress and consumer advocates have suggested giving the authority to the Securities and Exchange Commission.
+Kardashian is not the first celebrity to attract the attention of regulators for their involvement in cryptocurrency.
+In 2018 the agency settled charges against professional boxer Floyd Mayweather Jr. and music producer DJ Khaled for failing to disclose payments they received for promoting investments in digital currency.

 This year, crypto investors have seen prices plunge and companies crater with fortunes and jobs disappearing overnight, and some firms have been accused by federal regulators of running an illegal securities exchange.